neurocyte/flow-website/README.md

 1. Update the file `contrib/symbolnerdfontmonolist.txt` adding the unicode
 2. Add the reference to assets/css/webfont.css
 3. Use it the same as layouts/templates/base.html navbar
-4. Update the fonts installing (uv pip install fonttools) with:
+4. Update the fonts(to install the tool `uv pip install fonttools`) with:

 ```python
 pyftsubset contrib/fonts/nerdfonts/SymbolsNerdFontMono-Regular.ttf --unicodes-file=contrib/symbolnerdfontmonolist.txt  --output-file=assets/fonts/SymbolsNerdFontMono-Regular.ttf